LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

    :end-before: _first_example_create_end
    :language: C++

-Sidre operations that create Buffers, Groups, and Views return a pointer to the object that is created.
+C++ Sidre operations that create Buffers, Groups, and Views return a pointer to the object that is created.
 This allows chaining operations.
-From the previous
+(Chaining is supported in the C++ API, but not in C or Fortran.)
+From the previous example:
-example:

 .. literalinclude:: ../../examples/sidre_createdatastore.cpp
    :start-after: _first_example_chain_1